haloooloolo/rocketscrape/README.md

 # RocketScrape

-RocketScrape is a command line tool to process Discord message streams.
+A command line tool to process Discord message streams.

 ## Setup

-To get started, install the `rocketscrape` package using:
+To get started, install the `rocketscrape` Python package from within the directory using:
 ```bash
 pip install -e .
 ```